 Where is this disease found?

 Traditionally this serious disease has occured mainly in Africa with the only endemic area in the European Union (EU) being the Italian island of Sardinia.
-However in 2017 the disease has also been reported in Central and Eastern Europe (Romania and the Czech Republic).
+However since 2017 the disease has also been reported in Central and Eastern Europe.

 What is the public health risk associated with this disease?